willie-cadete/chatbot/README.md

 ## Interacting with the Chatbot

-You must use the Telegram app or the web application https://web.telegram.org/
+You must use the Telegram app or the web application [telegram-web](https://web.telegram.org/)

-search for @wcl-chatbot and click on "sStart button"
+search for @wcl-chatbot and click on "Start button"